Double Chocolate Espresso Muffins

 - 12 well muffin pan

-- Resting the batter.
-This is optional but resting the batter for an hour in the fridge will give you a beautiful rise during the baking.
+- Resting the batter – Is optional. allowing the batter to rest in the fridge for an hour will give you a beautiful rise during the baking.

 PLEASE LET ME KNOW HOW IT TURNED OUT FOR YOU!